Dodge Viper: Fourth generation (ZB II; 2008–2010)

-Another notable change was the reworked exhaust system; previous third-generation cars had their exhaust crossover under the seats which resulted in a large amount of heat going into the cockpit, which was done initially to help improve the car's exhaust note, since the first two generations of the Viper, which had no crossover, were criticized for their lackluster exhaust notes.
-The car featured a new exhaust system with no crossover, reducing the heat that entered the cockpit.
+Another notable change was the reworked exhaust system; previous third-generation cars had their exhaust crossover under the seats which resulted in a large amount of heat going into the interior, which was done initially to help improve the car's exhaust note, since the first two generations of the Viper, which had no crossover, were criticized for their lackluster exhaust notes.
+The car featured a new exhaust system with no crossover, reducing the heat that entered the interior.

 The electrical system was completely revised for 2008.
 Changes included a 180-amp alternator, twin electric cooling fans, electronic throttles, and completely new VENOM engine management system.
 CAN bus architecture had been combined with pre-existing systems to allow for regulatory compliance.
 The fuel system was upgraded to include a higher-capacity fuel pump and filtration system.

 The Viper ACR made a return for the ZB II generation and was put through its paces at the Nürburgring clocking in a record time of 7:22.1.
 Kuno Wittmer piloted a street legal 2010 Dodge Viper ACR to a record lap of 1:59.995 at Miller Motorsports Park in Tooele, Utah, on Monday, April 11, breaking the 2-minute mark for the first time in a production car on the 3.048-mile Outer Course configuration.

 On November 4, 2009, Dodge Brand President and CEO Ralph Gilles announced that the Viper would end production in the summer of 2010.

 During an event hosted by Dodge and the Viper Club of America on July 1, 2010, the final production ZB II Viper, which was given a gold finish and accentuated by contrasting orange stripes, rolled off the assembly line and was presented before attendees of the ceremony.